This privacy notice provides you with information about what we do with your personal data (information that is about you and identifies you).

 The Council takes a ‘data protection by design and default’ approach when we develop policy, strategy, or initiatives that have privacy implications including technological changes.
 We will carry out Data Protection Impact Assessments for uses of personal data that are likely to result in high risk to individuals’ interests.
 We’ll carry out a screening checklist at the outset of a project (small or large) so that where there are potentially significant risks to individuals privacy this will be appropriately assessed and measures to mitigate the risk if applicable, will be actioned.

 The Council recognises that individuals have specific enhanced rights dependant on the lawful condition for processing, and maintain procedures for individuals to exercise those rights.

 No charges will be made for supplying this information.
-Where we hold a lot of information about you we may ask you to narrow the scope of your request.
+Where we hold a lot of information about you, we may ask you to narrow the scope of your request.
 Requests about your rights will be coordinated by the Information Governance team.
-View our Data Protection Rights form [RTF, 2MB].
-Alternatively email us at email@example.com.
-Or write to us at the Council address.
+You can make a request by writing to us at email@example.com or write to us at the Council address.